carbolymer/blockchain/README.md

 # Blockchain

-Just a sample implementation of the blockchain from the article: https://hackernoon.com/learn-blockchains-by-building-one-117428612f46
+Just a simple implementation of the blockchain from the article: https://hackernoon.com/learn-blockchains-by-building-one-117428612f46

 ## How to run